The Bankrate promise

 What is an independent insurance agent?

-An independent agent works with multiple insurance companies to offer an entire suite of insurance products to meet consumer needs.
+An independent agent works with multiple insurance companies to offer a broader range of insurance products to meet consumer needs.
+They are also able to offer similar insurance products across a broad range of companies.
 Captive agents work with just one insurance company, offering only the products offered by that specific company.

 What are the advantages of independent insurance agents?

 There are several potential advantages to working with independent insurance agents vs. captive agents.
 Working with an independent agent usually does not cost anything and can save the customer time by allowing the agency to shop for quotes from multiple insurance companies.
 An independent agent may be able to find a better deal for your insurance needs than you can.
 Ultimately, you will need to decide if these and other possible advantages are beneficial to you.

 One of the best benefits to working with an independent insurance agency is having them shop for insurance quotes for you.
 With access to multiple companies, the independent insurance agent can check rates and coverage types with multiple companies at once.

 You only have to provide your household information once, which saves you time.
 Independent insurance agents may also know which companies have the qualities you’re looking for, which will also save you time and could potentially save you money.